blackbird71SR/Hello-World/README.md

 Delphi is both an object oriented programming language (OOP) and an Integrated Development Environment (IDE).
 Published by the Embarcadero company (formerly CodeGear and more formerly Borland), Delphi is an alternative to language such as Visual Basic offering development with both rapidity and good quality.

+- [x] **E**
+E is an object-oriented programming language for secure distributed computing, created by Mark S. Miller, Dan Bornstein, and others at Electric Communities in 1997.
+E is mainly descended from the concurrent language Joule and from Original-E, a set of extensions to Java for secure distributed programming.

 - [x] **Elixir**

 Elixir is a functional, concurrent, general-purpose programming language that runs on the Erlang virtual machine.
 Elixir builds on top of Erlang and shares the same abstractions for building distributed, fault-tolerant applications.
 Elixir also provides a productive tooling and an extensible design.